The Kiss (Grimm): Plot

 Kelly confronts Catherine, demanding she tell her what she knows about Juliette's condition.
 Catherine tells her there is a royal prince in Portland, but that if she wants to know more she will have to find out the hard way.
 They fight and Kelly kills Catherine.
 Before dying, she says "Only he can save her."
 Renard drinks the potion and endures its painful effects.

 Nick gives Kelly the three coins, which she is to destroy, and takes her to the train station.
 Once he has driven away, she turns a corner and breaks into a parked car.
 The purification process finished, Renard goes to the hospital; he kisses Juliette, then quickly leaves.
 Juliette wakes up.
 Nick arrives at the hospital.
 Overjoyed to find Juliette awake, he kisses her.
 She backs away, saying "Who are you?", and Nick is left dumbfounded.

 Reception

 Viewers

-The episode was viewed by 4.90 million people, earning a 1.7/5 in the 18-49 rating demographics on the Nielson ratings scale, ranking first on its timeslot and fourth for the night in the 18-49 demographics behind a rerun of 2 Broke Girls, Hotel Hell, and Hell's Kitchen.
-This was a 14% decrease in viewership from the previous episode, which was watched by 5.64 million viewers with a 2.0/5.
-This means that 1.7 percent of all households with televisions watched the episode, while 5 percent of all households watching television at that time watched it.
+The episode was viewed by 4.90 million people, earning a Nielsen rating of 1.7/5 in the 18–49 demographic.
+It ranked first on its timeslot and fourth for the night in that demographic, behind a rerun of 2 Broke Girls, and episodes of Hotel Hell and Hell's Kitchen.
+This was a 14% decrease in viewership from the previous episode, which was watched by 5.64 million viewers with a 2.0/5 rating.